CCDirectLink/CLS/proposals/1/patch-steps.md

 This JSON is treated as a Patch Steps patch and executed on the Current Value.
 Note, however, that this occurs in a separate Patch Steps interpreter, so the Current Value stack is not shared.

+### INIT_KEY

+`INIT_KEY` steps have a string property "index", and an arbitrary value property "content".

+If the Current Value does not have the key "index", as determined by `index in currentValue`, then it is set to "content".

+This is useful to create blank arrays/objects for common use.

 ## Reference Implementations

 A reference CommonJS module implementation is available at: